Slow cookers and food safety

 - Always thaw meat or poultry before putting it into a slow cooker.
 If frozen pieces are used, they will not reach 140° quick enough and could possibly result in a foodborne illness.

 - Preheat the cooker and add hot liquids, if possible.
 Preheating the crock before adding ingredients or cooking on the highest setting for the first hour will ensure a rapid heat start and will shorten the time foods are in the temperature danger zone.
 This is highly recommended when cooking meat or poultry in a slow cooker.

 - Do not use the warm setting to cook food.
 It is designed to keep cooked food hot.

 - Dried beans, especially kidney, contain a natural toxin.
-These toxins are easily destroyed by boiling.
-Safe steps for preparing would include soaking the beans for 12 hours, rinsing, and then boiling for at least 10 minutes, before adding the beans to a slow cooker.
+These toxins are easily destroyed by boiling temperatures.
+Soak beans for 12 hours, rinse, and then boil on the stove top for at least 10 minutes before adding the beans to a slow cooker.

 - Vegetables cook the slowest, so place them near the heat, at the bottom and sides of the slow cooker.

 - Do not lift the lid or cover unnecessarily during the cooking cycle.
 Each time the lid is raised, the internal temperature drops 10 to 15 degrees and the cooking process is slowed by 30 minutes.

 - Before taking a bite, check meat and poultry with a food thermometer to make sure it has reached a safe internal temperate to destroy bacteria.